-The JPDF~\eqref{eq:f-anis_np_both} is independent of $\theta$ and $\htheta$ for $R=1$.
-The dependence on $N$ of the $95\%$ confidence confidence interval for $\hR$ is shown in Fig.~\ref{fig:cin}.
-The PDF, $f_{R}(\hat{R})$, of $\hR$ for $R=1$ and $N=100$ is shown in Fig.~\ref{fig:ci}, including the $95\%$ confidence region predicted by~\eqref{eq:isot-R-int-np}.
-Note that the PDF vanishes, instead of peaking, at $\hR=1$.
-This is not an artifact of the non-parametric approximation, since the complete PDF~\eqref{eq:f-anispar} also vanishes at $\hR=1$.
-This is due to the root of the Jacobian~\eqref{eq:J} at $\hat{R}=1$, which reflects the fact that the single point $(1,0)$ in $(\hat{q}_d, \hat{q}_o)$-space is mapped to the straight line $\hat{R}=1$ in the $(\hat{R},\hat{\theta})$-space.
-The vanishing of the density at $\hat{R}=1$ is also borne out in numerical simulations that do not use the Jacobian (see Figure~\ref{subfig:bootstrap} below).
-This counter-intuitive behavior of $f_{R}(\hat{R})$, emphasizes the usefulness of Theorem~\ref{theor:isot-test-1} as a test for isotropy.
+Note that the PDF has a node instead of a peak at $R=1$.
+This is not an artifact of the non-parametric approximation, since the complete JPDF~\eqref{eq:f-anispar} also vanishes at $R=1$.
+The node is due to the root of the Jacobian~\eqref{eq:J} at $R=1$, which reflects that the isotropic point $(1,0)$ in $(\qd, \qo)$-space is mapped onto the straight line $R=1$ in the $(R,\theta)$-space.
+The node is also evident in numerical simulations that do not use the Jacobian (see Figure~\ref{fig:scattered_iso} below).